Dalziel

-Arms of Dalziel, matriculated with the Court of the Lord Lyon around 1672–1677: Sable a naked man, his arms expanded proper.

 Dalziel, Dalzell, Dezell, or Dalyell (/diˈɛl/ dee-EL) is a Scottish surname.

 Pronunciation

 The unintuitive spelling of the name is due to it being an anglicisation of Scottish Gaelic Dail-gheal, meaning 'bright dale'.
 The sound now spelled with a y or z is historically a lenited slender /ɡ/, which in Gaelic is pronounced [j] (like English y).
 The English/Scots form of the name was originally spelled with a yogh (ȝ) as Dalȝiel; this was later replaced with either a z, the letter of the modern alphabet which most looks like yogh, or a y, which more closely represents the sound.

 History

 The name originates from the former barony of Dalzell in Lanarkshire, in the area now occupied by Motherwell.
 The name Dalzell is first recorded in 1259, and Thomas de Dalzell fought at Bannockburn.
 The Dalzell lands were forfeited later in the 14th century, but regained through marriage in the 15th.
 Sir Robert Dalzell was created Lord Dalzell in 1628, and his son was further elevated in the peerage as Earl of Carnwath, in 1639.
 In 1645 the Dalzell estates were sold to the Hamiltons of Orbiston, who held them until the 20th century.
 Scottish emigration has dispersed the Dalziel family across the English-speaking world.

 The Dalziel coat of arms is sable, a man's body proper, i.e. the flesh-coloured silhouette of a man against a black background.
 The origin of this peculiar arms was written about by Sir Robert Douglas, 6th Baronet, in 1764:

 The account of their origin, given by Mr. Nisbet, and other historians, is, that in the reign of king Kenneth II, a kinsman, and favourite of that king, being taken prisoner by the Picts, was put to death, and hung up upon a gallows in view of the Scots camp.
 King Kenneth being highly provoked and incensed at the affront, offered a considerable reward to any of his subjects who would take down, and carry off the corpse; but, for some time, none would venture to undertake the dangerous enterprise.
 At last, a gentleman of more spirit and courage than the rest, said "dal zell", which, in the old Scots language, signifies, 'I dare'.
 He effectually performed it to the king's satisfaction, who accordingly rewarded him nobly.
 His posterity assumed the word DALZELL for their surname, and that remarkable bearing of a man hanging on a gallows for their arms, with I dare for their motto, in memory of the above brave action, though they now bear only a naked man proper.